 It shall be unlawful for any person to sell alcohol, in any quantity, without acquiring a liquor license.
 If you sell alcohol at or charge admission to a party, the person accepting the money could be charged with selling liquor without a license.
 Sentences for this violation involve up to two years in prison and/or fines of up to $1,000.
 If the alcohol is served to a minor, the server could also be charged with supplying alcohol to a minor.

 All retailers selling beer kegs must register the keg and affix a seal on the keg at the time of sale.
-The retailer will log the purchaser’s name, address, and the acknowledgement of proper use and care of the keg.
+The retailer will log the purchaser’s name, address, and the acknowledgment of proper use and care of the keg.
 If a keg is confiscated by the police at a party at which underage persons have consumed alcohol, the purchaser of the keg can be identified – and arrested or fined – for supplying alcohol to underage persons.
 If a keg is returned with an ID tag defaced or missing, the deposit fee required at the time of sale is forfeited.

 The legal blood alcohol content (BAC) limit for DWI is .08.
 Those under 21 could be found guilty of a zero tolerance violation if their BAC is above .02.
 Consequences could include: fines, license revocation, classes, community service and jail time, as well as misdemeanor or felony charges on one’s record.